-- You may need to help the person scoot toward the opposite side of the bed so that there will be room to roll.
+- Have the person scoot toward the opposite side of the bed so that they will have room to roll.
+Help them, if needed.

 - Go to the side of the bed you want them to roll toward.

 - Ask them to lie on their back with their knees bent.
 Have them place their arms across their body.

-- Ask them to roll toward you while keeping the knees bent.
+- Ask them to roll toward you while keeping their knees bent.
 If you have a rail on the bed, have them reach toward the rail.

 - Help them as needed.
 Gently place your hands on the shoulders and hips, and guide the person toward you.

 If the person can't help